jeromeetienne/threex/src/threex.glow/readme.md

 hmm it may not appear that simple at first, but stay with me here :)

 ## How to use it
+We gonna explain here the content of ```examples/basic.html```.
+So you can make tests and experiments on running code, while learning.
 You include ```threex.glow.js``` in your code. then you create create the glow itself